hildenbrand31/JHS_CSE/README.md

 - php
 - MySQL

-Anyway, that's the list and the order I think makes sense.
+Anyway, that's the list with an order I think makes sense.
 And that's the order I'm going to follow building this site.
+This site was relaunched on April 21, 2014 with just html.
+The other features are being added over time.

 I may revisit the decision to not include one of the popular CMS packages in the future but for now I want the students to get the idea of what can be accomplished in a text editor and at the command-line.

 The site is currently behind a firewall and accessible only on our school Intranet.
 I hope to get out IT staff to route it through the firewall.
 If that happens you can visit at this address [http://cse.gjcs.k12.in.us](http://cse.gjcs.k12.in.us).
 I'm not holding out hope that they will purchase an SSL certificate so it will be unencrypted for now.